 Location: Where is the best Black Cod (Sablefish) fishing in Alaska?

-Black cod are most densely located off the the slope of the continental shelf, very deep water.
+Black cod are most densely located off the slope of the continental shelf, in very deep water.
 Finding an accessible location that you can take by boat out to the continental shelf is the tough part.
 Sitka is located in a unique position in that it is the closest fishing port to the continental shelf.
 If the ocean weather is fair, Sitka is by far the best location for deep sea black cod fishing.